-Unrecognized uncertain tax positions are required to be disclosed and the impact of a tax position is required to be recognized in the financial statements if that position is more likely than not of being sustained by the taxing authority.
-As of December 31, 2013, the Company had no unrecognized uncertain tax positions.
+The Company recognizes the impact of an uncertain tax position in the financial statements if that position is more likely than not of being sustained by the taxing authority.
+As of March 31, 2015, the Company had no unrecognized uncertain tax positions.